Mixed precision accumulation for neural network inference guided by componentwise forward error analysis: Introduction

-There exist several approaches to reduce the accumulation of errors in finite precision, and many of them have been considered for improving the accuracy of the training and/or the inference.
-For example, stochastic rounding~\cite{chm21,cfhm22} prevents errors from accumulating all in the same direction and thus improves the average accuracy; it has been used to accelerate training~\cite{gupta2015deep, effm25}.
-Blocked summation methods~\cite[Chap.~4]{high:ASNA2}, \cite{bhm20} reduce the worst-case error bounds by constraining the summation order, and has also been used for training acceleration~\cite{Wang2018}.
-Scaling techniques can help to avoid overflow and minimize underflow~\cite{mami__}, and have especially received focus in the context of fixed-point arithmetic~\cite{sakr2019accumulation,xie2021overflow,ni2021wrapnet,colbert2023quantized,colbert2024accumulator}.
+There exist several approaches to reduce the accumulation of errors in finite precision, and many of them have been considered for improving the accuracy of the training and/or the inference workflows of deep neural networks.
+For example, stochastic rounding~\cite{chm21,cfhm22, eddp22} prevents errors from accumulating all in the same direction and thus improves the average accuracy; it has been used to accelerate training~\cite{gupta2015deep, effm25}.
+Blocked summation methods~\cite[Chap.~4]{high:ASNA2}, \cite{bhm20} reduce the worst-case error bounds by constraining the summation order, and have also been used for training acceleration~\cite{Wang2018}.
+Scaling techniques can help to avoid overflow and minimize underflow~\cite{mami25}, and have especially received focus in the context of fixed-point arithmetic~\cite{sakr2019accumulation,xie2021overflow,ni2021wrapnet,colbert2023quantized,colbert2024accumulator}.

-All previously mentioned works only consider \textit{uniform precision} accumulation, that is, the accumulation precision is the same across all inner products (multiply--accumulate operations).
+All previously mentioned approaches only consider \textit{uniform precision} accumulation, that is, the accumulation precision is the same across all inner products (multiply--accumulate operations).
 In this work, we will instead focus on \textit{mixed precision} accumulation, that is, we will allow different inner products to be performed in different precisions.
 The main advantage of mixed precision approaches is that they can leverage the possible differences in sensitivity of different parts of the computation: whereas a uniform precision scheme would be limited by the most sensitive parts that require the highest precision, a mixed precision scheme can adaptively keep only these parts in high precision, while switching the less sensitive parts to lower precision---ideally without (significantly) impacting the model accuracy.

 While mixed precision approaches have been extensively investigated for \textit{quantization}~\cite{lin2016fixed,dong2020hawq,dong2019hawq,yao2021hawq,gong2019mixed,uhlich2019mixed,wang2019haq,yang2021bsq}, to the best of our knowledge, they have not been previously considered for \textit{accumulation}.
 This work is therefore completely complementary to existing studies.
 On the one hand, our approach is agnostic with respect to the quantization method (that is, it applies to any network, regardless of how it has been quantized).
 On the other hand, it considers two different accumulation precisions with unit roundoffs $\ul$ and $\uh$, but does not otherwise make any specific assumptions on how this accumulation is performed: that is, our approach may be combined with stochastic rounding, blocked summation, etc.; the specific choice of accumulation method will simply determine just how low $\ul$ can be, and how high $\uh$ needs to be.